 - Standing in a single position for extended periods

 It can also be caused by underlying conditions such as gout, rheumatoid arthritis, scleroderma, gonorrhea and diabetes.
-In some cases, the exact cause of the condition could not be determined.
+In some cases, the doctor could not determine the exact cause of the condition.

-How to determine if the pain is caused by tenosynovitis
+How to determine if the pain is due to tenosynovitis

 There are certain tendons in the body that are prone to injury, especially those in the feet, hands and wrists.
 Nevertheless, it can still occur in any tendon in the body including the knee, shoulder and elbow.
 Once this condition develops, the following symptoms are likely to manifest: